Roma tomatoes are a meatier, less seedy variety of tomato, perfect for cooking up into thick, rich sauces or for

 - These meaty tomatoes typically grow about three feet tall and can be cultivated outdoors in a garden bed or planted in a container.
 They’re a great option for gardeners who are short on space.

 - They are determinate, so they’ll all ripen within a narrow window of time – not throughout the season.

 Water, soil, and sun exposure

 All tomatoes love sunlight and, in optimal conditions, should receive eight hours of full sun exposure each day.
-This is true for Roma tomato plants as well.
+This is true for growing Roma tomato plants as well.